smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

   }
 ---

-Use custom logic to allow Keepers to determine when to execute your smart contract functions.
+Use custom logic to allow Chainlink Automation to determine when to execute your smart contract functions.

 ## Overview

-Learn how to make smart contracts **Keepers-compatible** with the `KeeperCompatibleInterface` and its functions.
+Learn how to make smart contracts **Automation-compatible** with the `KeeperCompatibleInterface` and its functions.

 **Topics**